 We witness negative tendencies in the Russian military posture.
-Russian western and southern military districts are leaders in terms of modernization and new capabilities development.
+Russian western and southern military districts are leaders in tries.

-Let me provide you some figures concerning Russian state armament program 2018-2027.
-So they decided to spend around 700 billion U.S. (dollars) officially.
-However, if - as we calculate it, their expenditures, taking into account purchasing power in Russian defense industry, the amount increases up to 2.5 times.
+Let me provide you some figures concerning Russian State armament program 2018-2027.
+So they decided to spend around 700 billion U.S. [dollars] officially.
+However, if-as we calculate it, their expenditures, taking into account purchasing power in Russian defense industry, the amount increases up to 2.5 times.

-Russia remains the third-largest in the world, with much higher percentage - I'm talking about defense spending - and Russia has much higher percentage of its defense spending dedicated to research and development than in most developed European countries.
+Russia remains the third-largest in the world, with much higher percentage-I'm talking about defense spending-and Russia has much higher percentage of its defense spending dedicated to research and development than in most developed European coun-